 You can find this option in: Scenario > New Campaign > Create your first sequence > Then add sequence > Reactions.

 Our recommendation: focus your follow-up emails on the reactions of your clickers and not your openers.

-(more information on this will be provided after the release as we do not have enough information at the moment on the topic).
+(more information on this will be provided as we do not have enough information at the moment on the topic).